Nivedita Setu

-Nivedita Setu (also called Second Vivekananda Setu) is a multi-span extradosed bridge completed 2007 over Hooghly River connecting Howrah with Kolkata, in West Bengal.
-It runs parallel to and about 50 m downstream of the old Vivekananda Setu opened in 1932.
+Nivedita Setu is a multi-span extradosed bridge spanning the Hooghly River, connecting Bally, Howrah with Dakshineswar, Kolkata.
+It runs parallel to and about 50m downstream of the old Vivekananda Setu, opened in 1932.
 The bridge is named after Sister Nivedita, the social worker-disciple of Swami Vivekananda.
-Belghoria Expressway that connects the meeting point of NH 16 with NH 19 at Dankuni to NH 12, NH 112, Dumdum/Kolkata Airport and northern parts of Kolkata passes over the bridge.
+The bridge is one of only five roadway bridges crossing the Hooghly River within the Kolkata metropolitan region.
+Belghoria Expressway which connects the meeting point of NH-16 with NH-19 at Dankuni to NH 12, Kalyani Expressway, Kolkata Airport and northern parts of Kolkata passes over the bridge.
 The bridge is designed to carry 48,000 vehicles per day.

 Design

 The 1932 Vivekananda Setu had become weak as a result of ageing and with heavy traffic even repairs became difficult.
 There was need for a second bridge.

 The main challenge was to design and construct a new bridge that did not mar the view of the old Vivekananda Setu, did not dwarf the historically important Dakshineswar Kali Temple which is located well within visible distance, and carry substantially higher levels of fast traffic for around half a century.

 The bridge rests on deep-well foundations going down to the river bed level.
 It carries six lanes for high speed traffic.
 The carriageway is supported by 254 pre-stressed concrete girders.
 Cables from 14m high pylons extend additional support.

 Nivedita Setu is the first bridge in the country that is a single profile cable-stayed bridge.
 By design, the height of the columns are lower than the tip of the Dakshineswar temple.